 Calibration Standards: Laboratories may purchase or prepare stock and working standards.
-The calibration check standard (ICV) must be purchased or made from a second source.
+The initial calibration check standard (ICV) must be purchased or made from a second source.

-Potassium phosphate monobasic (KH2PO4): Primary standard-grade KH2PO4 (pre-dried for at least 1 hr. at 105°) and then dissolved in reagent water.
+Potassium phosphate monobasic (KH2PO4): Primary standard-grade KH2PO4 (pre-dried for at least 1 hr. at 105°C) and then dissolved in reagent water.
 This solution is stable for up to 6 months when refrigerated at ≤ 6°C.

 Prepare a series of standards by diluting suitable volumes of stock solutions with reagent or Artificial Sea Water.
 Prepare working standards daily, with three or more standards per decade and an additional zero standard.
-Standards should bracket the expected concentration of the samples or dilution and reanalysis will be necessary.
+Standards should bracket the expected concentrations of the samples or dilution and reanalysis will be necessary.

-Reagent water: see Chapter 6, Section 4.2.
+Reagent water: see Chapter 6, Section C.4.2.

-Artificial Sea Water (ASW): see Chapter 6, Section 4.3.
+Artificial Sea Water (ASW): see Chapter 6, Section C.4.3.

 ASW may be used instead of reagent water to match the salinity of the standards to the salinity of the samples being analyzed.
 If precipitation occurs, eliminate the magnesium sulfate in the ASW.